-We will have all the popular varieties of Seed Potatoes such as Pentland Javelin, Wilja, Cara, King Edward and many more available from the 25th January.
+We stock all the popular varieties of Seed Potatoes such as Nicola, Wilja, Desiree, Charlotte and many more available from the middle of January.
 Never grown your own potatoes?
 It’s simple, you can even grow them in pots and containers!
 Find out more…

 PLANNING THE CROP

 Potatoes fall into three main categories, First Early, Second Early and Maincrop.
 First Earlies form potatoes very early, and are usually harvested in June, July and August, when the haulm (stems & leaves) are still green.
 Maincrop varieties are lifted in the autumn when the haulm has died down.
 It is the Maincrop varieties that are ‘long keeping’ and are relied upon for winter storage.

 Potatoes grow best in an open position, which must not be an area that is prone to frost.
 If grown